-The 2012-13 season will be Kyle Borshoff's fourth season on the American University wrestling coaching staff and his third campaign as a full-time assistant coach.
+The 2014-15 season will be Kyle Borshoff's fifth season on the American University wrestling coaching staff and his fourth campaign as a full-time assistant coach.

 In 2011-12, American recorded a program-record third-place finish at the EIWA Championships.
 Two Eagles -- heavyweight Ryan Flores and Matt Mariacher (141 lbs.) -- were crowned conference champions and Flores and Ganbayar Sanjaa (157 lbs.) earned All-America honors.
 Borshoff worked closely throughout the season with Mariacher and Sanjaa, who combined to register a 48-15 record on the campaign.

 Borshoff served as a volunteer assistant coach in 2010-11, helping American to its best season in program history.
 American placed fifth at the NCAA Championships and crowned three All-Americans, with Flores becoming just the second Eagle to reach the NCAA Finals.
 American placed fourth at the EIWA Championships as Steve Fittery, Flores and Mariacher each captured individual titles.
 The Eagles’ 14 dual meet victories set a record for most wins in a season.